Martin Luther King Jr. Day Closures

-The Pasco County Resource Recovery Facility, West Pasco Class III and the East Pasco Transfer Station will be closed to the public Friday, December 24, 2021; however, they will be open to Pasco County licensed commercial haulers.
-They will also be closed to the public and Pasco County Licensed haulers Saturday, December 25, 2021.
+In observance of Martin Luther King Jr. Day, the Pasco County Resource Recovery Facility, West Pasco Class III and the East Pasco Transfer Station will be closed to the public Monday, January 17, 2022; however, they’ll be open to Pasco County licensed commercial haulers.

 Please click to view our Solid Waste Facility Site map to help you navigate our drop off sites.